mpberry/widget-google-calendar/README.md

 What actually happened. (screenshots / video captures always help)

 ## Contributing
 All contributions are greatly appreciated and welcome!
-If you would first like to sound out your contribution ideas please post your thoughts to our [community](http://community.risevision.com), otherwise submit a pull request and we will do our best to incorporate it
+If you would first like to sound out your contribution ideas, please post your thoughts to our [community](http://community.risevision.com), otherwise submit a pull request and we will do our best to incorporate it.
+Please be sure to submit corresponding E2E and unit tests where appropriate.

 ### Languages
-If you would like translate the user interface for this product to another language please complete the following:
+If you would like to translate the user interface for this product to another language, please refer to the [common-i18n](https://github.com/Rise-Vision/common-i18n) repository.
-- Download the english translation file from this repository.
-- Download and install POEdit.
-This is software that you can use to write translations into another language.
-- Open the translation file in the [POEdit](http://www.poedit.net/) program and set the language for which you are writing a translation.
-- In the Source text window, you will see the English word or phrase to be translated.
-You can provide a translation for it in the Translation window.
-- When the translation is complete, save it with a .po extension and email the file to support@risevision.com.
-Please be sure to indicate the Widget or app the translation file is for, as well as the language that it has been translated into, and we will integrate it after the translation has been verified.

 ## Resources
-If you have any questions or problems please don't hesitate to join our lively and responsive community at http://community.risevision.com.
+If you have any questions or problems, please don't hesitate to join our lively and responsive community at http://community.risevision.com.

-If you are looking for user documentation on Rise Vision please see http://www.risevision.com/help/users/
+If you are looking for user documentation on Rise Vision, please see http://www.risevision.com/help/users/

-If you would like more information on developing applications for Rise Vision please visit http://www.risevision.com/help/developers/.
+If you would like more information on developing applications for Rise Vision, please visit http://www.risevision.com/help/developers/.

 **Facilitator**